Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 "I- told you about the time I almost- bloody died, right?"

 > "**My Prince!
 Zeke!
 Not like this!
 Not here!
 Not far now!
 Just a little further!
-You can do it!**" Pandoria cried as she tried doing CPR to Zeke.
+You can do it!**" Pandoria cried out loud.
+The CPR she's doing to him wasn't resuscitating him, but what else could she do?
 >
-> "_Just... leave me...
+> He breathed in less than breathing out, "_Just... leave me...
 Go on... without me..._"
 >
-> "**No!**" She pumped harder. "**If you die, ungh, I'll turn back into a Core Crystal!
+> "**No!**" She pumped harder and faster. "**If you die, ungh, I'll turn back into a Core Crystal!
 I don't want to forget everything!**"
 >
 > "_Pandy...
 I'm sorry...
-I hope... your next Driver... is better... than me..._" With every breathe in less than breathing out, his words were no longer strong.
+I hope... your next Driver... is better... than me..._"
 >
 > "**I don't WANT another Driver!
 You're... you're good enough!**" His hand that held on her collapsed on his torso.
-"Prince! **ZEKE!**" Her CPR wasn't working.
+"Prince! **ZEKE!**" Her CPR had failed her Prince.
 >
 > ---
 >
-> Among grassy plains, Pandoria carried him on her back, putting one heavy step after another, "I **refuse** to forget our 10 years together!
+> Her vision was blurry.
+Every step seems to plunge into the soil below.
+But she walked on, "I **refuse** to forget our 10 years together!
 It's **not** going to happen!
-I'm not... letting you die... _here..._" She ran out of energy and collapsed, his weight pressing on her.
+I'm not... letting you die... _here..._"
 >
-> As she was losing consciousness, she heard footsteps.
-Opening her eyes, her blurry vision saw some figures walking towards them. "_Uh...
+> Till she reached her limit and his weight overburdened her, and they collapsed.
+She thought she saw stars.
+She thought tinnitus occupied her ears.
+She thought she saw figures.
+She thought she heard footsteps.
+Sure, some silhouette walking towards them from her left.  "_Uh...
 Wha...
+Bandits?_"
+>
-Bandits?_" The soldiers with swords on their side got to the side as Amalthus walked in between them. "_Sucks...
+> The soldiers carrying swords formed an alley for Amalthus to walked in between towards them. "_Sucks...
 I don't want to be a bandit's Blade...
 But...
 I guess I won't- remember... anyway...
-Prince..._" Her vision went dark with her last view of Amalthus.
+Prince..._" Darkness overtook her vision with Amalthus's face occupied her final impression.
 >
 > ---
 >
-> "**Prince?**" She woke up on a white fluffy bed in the Praetorium.
-Looking around, she saw Zeke unconscious on the bed to her right.
+> "**Prince?**" She looked around.
+White fluffy bed, white walls.
+These decorations looked so familiar, but she had not the attention to care.
+She scanned for the figure that occupied her mind till her last stage, and found him laid unconscious on the bed to her right.
 She walked over to check him out.
 >
 > "Fear not.
-He is going to be fine." assured Amalthus.
+He is going to be fine." assured Amalthus, walking into the room.
 >
 > "You... you saved him?"
 >
 > "The fact that you're alive... is **proof of that**, is it not?"
 >
 > "Urgh!"
-She suddenly felt a pain in her chest.
-She looked down and saw her rectangular core being incomplete.
+Now that she had time to think otherwise, she felt a searing pain in her chest.
+She looked down and saw a dent in her rectangular core, missing a piece.
 >
 > Amalthus explained, "I had to transplant... part of your Core Crystal into his heart.
 His wounds were grave.
 It was the only way... to save you both."
 >